gb-is-was/Distributed-Queue/README.md

-This is a REST implementation of README
+This is a REST implementation of README.
+This implementation allows user to user MessageQueue over REST API